qmuloadmin/betwixt/README.md

  - [ ] Prefix and Postfix code properties
  - [ ] Simple test runner to create temp directories, execute commands, output success or failure, and cleanup
  - [ ] Insert mode to insert code blocks into a specific point in an existing file
+ - [ ] More Markdown flavors and Org Mode syntax support
  - [ ] Support tangling from multiple markdown documents in a heirarchy
  - [ ] The ability to execute code blocks by tag or id and put the results in the MD file (a la org-babel)
  - [ ] Extension of above, interpolation to allow execution of one block to be input or variable to another block (a la org-babel).
 This will likely be more simplistic than OB's version.